MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 The extended availability of Version 2002 until January 2023 applies ***only*** to devices running Windows 7.

-## After moving Office 365 ProPlus to a supported Windows operating system
+## After moving Microsoft 365 Apps to a supported Windows operating system

 After you move Microsoft 365 Apps to a supported Windows operating system, you can configure Microsoft 365 Apps to begin receiving newer versions and feature updates again.
 Since updates for Microsoft 365 Apps are cumulative, you'll receive all the feature updates that you missed while your device was running Windows 7.